Christians got Trumped!

 It’s difficult to say how many Christians stayed home during the 2016 presidential primaries.
 It’s also difficult to say how many Christians voted for Donald Trump instead of one of the principled conservative candidates, namely: Marco Rubio, Carly Fiorina, Rick Santorum, Ben Carson, Rick Perry, Scott Walker, Bobby Jindal, Mike Huckabee, and Ted Cruz.
-Not only do they stand on the issues where we need them to (in general), but they each profess Christ as Lord and Savior.
+Not only do they stand on the issues where we want them to (in general), but they each profess Christ as Lord and Savior.
 Even if most Christians had voted for one of these candidates, we can’t say for certain that it would have been enough to push him or her past Donald Trump.
 Therefore, I’m not able to address the impact Christians had or didn’t have during the primaries.

-I believe that few Christians understand our role in the political realm.
+Having worked through this difficult process myself over the years, I believe that few Christians understand our role in the political realm.
 I believe this lack of understanding is because of the failure to recognize our place in Christ’s kingdom and what our mission is in the world.
 As those who have placed our faith in Christ as Lord and Savior, we belong to His kingdom.
 At the moment of conversion, we’re transferred into the spiritual Kingdom of Christ (Col 1:13).
 We no longer belong to the kingdom of darkness.
 We belong to the kingdom of light, where Jesus rules over us as our King.
 As such, we as God’s people, we as the Church, have a higher calling, a greater mission in the world than what we had before we came to faith in Christ.
 We have a new Master and new purpose.

 What is our mission?
 What is our purpose?
 In general, it’s to advance Christ’s kingdom.
 Specifically, it’s to spread the gospel of Jesus Christ and to make disciples (Matt 28:18-20); it’s to proclaim the truth (Jn 1:17; 14:6; 2 Cor 13:8; 1 Tim 2:4; 2 Tim 2:25); it’s to proclaim the Christian message; it’s to take a stand for righteousness against that which is unrighteous, exposing “the unfruitful works of darkness” (Eph 5:11).
 We’re to do all things with eternity in view.
 In that process, we’re called to work together and to support one another, for each of us are members of the body of Christ, which is His Church (1 Cor 12:13,27; Eph 5:23,29-30; Col 1:18,24; 2:19).

 Everything we do in life is to be for Christ and for His glory.
-Everything we do is to be for the sake of one another as fellow-believers and for the sake of reaching the lost.
+Everything we do is to be for the sake of one another as fellow believers and for the sake of reaching the lost.
 We’re in the world, but not of the world.
 We’re in the world to live as citizens of Christ’s Kingdom, as members of His Church, not as citizens of the world.
 When we focus on the world and its values and goals, we lose sight of where we truly belong and what our responsibilities are as servants of our King.

 So here we are, as those who represent the Lord Jesus Christ, are also being identified with President Trump.
-Much of this perceived association with Trump in the eyes of the public is sadly, justified, for many Christians still support him — as evidenced by polls and social media.
+Much of this perceived association with Trump in the eyes of the public is sadly, justified, for many Christians still support him—as evidenced by polls and social media.
 Talk about a conflict!

 As I’ve been discussing, we as servants of Christ the King, it’s our duty to further His kingdom and His message and His plan for the world.
 Furthering His kingdom means to uphold truth and righteousness, to uphold that which is good and decent and honorable, and to give our support to people who follow the same King and who share the same values and mission as we.
 In other words, those who are one of us.
-This includes who we give our votes to, whether it be for President, Congressman, Senator, Governor or Mayor, etc. If we have a choice between voting for someone who shares our mission or for someone who doesn’t, we have a duty to vote for the person who is devoted to carrying out the will of our mutual King.
+This includes those we give our votes to, whether it be for President, Congressman, Senator, Governor or Mayor, etc. If we have a choice between voting for someone who shares our mission or for someone who doesn’t, I believe we have a duty to vote for the person who is devoted to carrying out the will of our mutual King.
 We have little in common with those who are not guided by the same mandate or principles.
 Those who follow Jesus will lead in a much different way than those who don’t.

 Christians may respond, “but if we vote for a Christian with a strong Christian/conservative message, they won’t get elected.
 That’s not our concern.
 Our concern is to vote for someone whom we believe will put Christ and His will first, someone whom we believe will walk in the wisdom He provides — then leave the results to God.
 If there are no candidates who profess Christ, then we should at least vote for people whom we believe are decent and honorable and guided by core principles that we can support.

 Yet, this is the man that so many of us Christians voted for in the general election!
 You may respond, “it was either him or Clinton.”
 I understand.
 Even though we were aware of Trump’s character, we believed that on the issues, he was more in line with where we stand.
 However, in truth, we didn’t quite know the extent of what we were getting.
-A “President Trump” was still a big question mark at the time.
+A “President Trump” was still a question mark at the time.
 But we did know what we were getting with Hillary Clinton, and so we figured just about anyone would be better than her.